Deekshith-Samudrala/Calendarsystem/README.md

 Usage:

+Use npm start to run front-end.
-Run npm start to start the server.
+Run node app to start the server.

 UI:
 A React.js UI has been implemented for this project with the following pages:

+Dashboard:

+THis page displays a table with the constants that are configured in the constants file in back-end.

 Book Event:

+Name and Contact input
 Date picker
 Time zone dropdown
 "Show Available Slots" button to fetch and display available slots.
 Clicking on a slot creates an event.